67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Answer: Blue.

-A surprising number of teams write brown.
+Brown shows up on more answer sheets than you’d think.
 Cookie Monster has been blue since his 1969 Sesame Street debut.
-His pre-show appearances in 1966 commercials for General Foods cookies used different fur colors, but the blue puppet has been canon since episode one.
+Earlier versions in 1966 General Foods cookie commercials wore different fur, sure, but the blue puppet has been canon since episode one.

 57. What company makes the iPhone?
 (Easy)